Unusual intra-burst variations of polarization states in FRB 20210912A and FRB 20230708A : Effects of plasma birefringence?: \

 \section{\newer\}

-\newer\ is another bright FRB featuring a strong primary sub-burst ($A$) followed by a relatively weaker secondary sub-burst ($B$), as shown in Figure~\ref{fig_210912_fullpol455} \citep[see][for further details]{twins}.
+\newer\ is another bright FRB featuring a strong primary sub-burst ($A$) followed by a relatively weaker secondary sub-burst ($B$), as shown in Figure~\ref{fig_210912_fullpol455}.
+We refer to \citet{twins} for dynamic spectra and other details of this FRB.
 The average RM of \newer, measured over the entire burst profile, is $\rm RM_{avg} = 4.55 \pm 0.49 \;rad\:m^2$.
 However, as discussed in \citet{twins}, the apparent RM varies across the two sub-bursts (see the top panels in Figure~\ref{fig_210912_fullpol455}).
 We de-rotated the $Q - U$ dynamic spectra of \newer\ for $\rm RM_{avg} = 4.55\;rad\:m^2$ following the method described in Section~\ref{sec:frot}.
 The frequency-averaged time profile shows high degree of polarization and both sub-bursts exhibit time-dependent gradual conversion between linear and circular polarization (middle panels in Figure~\ref{fig_210912_fullpol455}).
 The PA ($\chi$) and the EA ($\psi$) show smooth correlated temporal evolution across both sub-bursts, although the nature of correlation is different in the two sub-bursts (bottom panels in Figure~\ref{fig_210912_fullpol455}).

 As noted by \citet{twins}, the fading `tail' of sub-burst $A$ consists of a trailing component with different spectral and polarization properties compared to the `peak' of the sub-burst.
 The PA and EA trends can be seen to change after the trailing component becomes dominant in the time profile.
 We hence investigate the polarization properties of the `peak' and `tail' of sub-burst $A$ separately, using a boundary at $t=0.06$ ms (with respect to the maximum of the total intensity profile) that roughly separates the trailing component from the brightest component.
-We note that sub-burst $B$ also exhibits changes in PA and EA trends at the tail; however, its relative faintness does not allow us to identify any clear component separation.
+We note that sub-burst $B$ also exhibits changes in PA and EA trends at the tail; however, its relative faintness does not allow us to identify any clear component separation\footnote{We note that in case of \qp, the slight deviation of the polarization state from the great circle trajectory at the fading tail of the primary sub-burst --- shown in Fig.~\ref{fig_230708_pspful_575} --- could also be caused by the presence of a faint emission component with different polarization properties.}.